Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Examples, Applications, and Experiments

 \trinitystudio provides visual interaction for the core capabilities of \trinity, designed to bridge the gap between system complexity and user accessibility.
-As shown in Figure~\ref{fig:trinity-studio:dashboard}, its three integrated modules, {``Training Portal''}, {pgAdmin''}, and {``Label Studio''}, form a cohesive interface that directly supports the \emph{active data-reward co-shaping} and \emph{human-AI collaboration} capabilities established in Section~\ref{sec:data-pipelines}. \begin{itemize} \item {``Training Portal''} (Figure~\ref{fig:trinity-studio:training}) implements configuration-to-execution procedures through declarative YAML editing with live validation and auto completion.
-This design aligns with \trinity's decoupled architecture, enabling users to optionally specify dataset paths, processing and training parameters, meanwhile ensuring schema-aware validation against pre-defined data schema constraints (Section~\ref{app:data-schemas}).
-The live validation mechanism prevents misconfigurations that could disrupt the explorer-trainer coordination described in Section~\ref{subsec:rft_core}.
-Furthermore, the integration of runtime metrics with tools like Wandb/TensorBoard directly helps the active data optimization feature by surfacing signals such as difficulty distribution drifts and diversity metrics mentioned in Section~\ref{sec:gsm8k-example}.
-This transparency ensures that users can monitor how data curation strategies impact RFT performance in real time. \item {``pgAdmin''} (Figure~\ref{fig:trinity-studio:pgadmin}) reflects \trinity's \emph{end-to-end data transformation} capabilities by providing a visual panel for PostgreSQL-based storage (Section~\ref{sec:data-pipelines-transform}).
+As shown in Figure~\ref{fig:trinity-studio:dashboard}, its three integrated modules --- {``Training Portal''}, {``pgAdmin''}, and {``Label Studio''} --- form a cohesive interface that supports low-code usage and development with \trinity, and make it easy to monitor and track the full RFT pipeline with transparency. \begin{itemize} \item {``Training Portal''} (Figure~\ref{fig:trinity-studio:training}) implements configuration-to-execution procedures through declarative YAML editing with auto completion and live validation that prevents misconfigurations.
+Furthermore, the integration of runtime metrics with tools like Wandb/TensorBoard directly helps the active data optimization feature by surfacing signals such as difficulty distribution drifts and diversity metrics mentioned in Section~\ref{subsec:examples_data_processor}.
+This transparency ensures that users can monitor how data curation strategies impact RFT performance in real time. \item {``pgAdmin''} (Figure~\ref{fig:trinity-studio:pgadmin}) reflects \trinity's \emph{end-to-end data transformation} capabilities by providing a visual panel for PostgreSQL-based storage.
 This design benefits the \emph{versioned data lineage} requirements of RFT, particularly for scenarios involving asynchronous training (Section~\ref{sec:data-pipelines-shape}).
 With intuitive SQL query builders, users can easily adjust schema, audit training experiences and human annotation batches with fine-grained precision.
 This capability is valuable for rapid validation of active learning policies by cross-referencing training outcomes with metadata (e.g., difficulty scores and staleness in asynchronous mode). \item {``Label Studio''} page (Figure~\ref{fig:trinity-studio:label-studio}) operationalizes \trinity's bi-directional human-AI collaboration capability (Section~\ref{sec:data-pipelines-human}).
 Utilizing the provided task polling and atomic batch commit mechanisms, users can annotate the data or experiences directly, allowing an asynchronous way to involve human feedback and to dynamically influence data curation. \end{itemize} By unifying these capabilities in a single UI, \trinitystudio reduces the cognitive load of managing complex RFT procedures.
 For example, a researcher tuning a math reasoning task could use the Training Portal to adjust difficulty scoring parameters, view the resulting distribution shifts in the pgAdmin module, and then validate human annotators' preferences in the Label Studio page.
-This end-to-end visibility is critical for debugging and iterating on RFT strategies, particularly when balancing tradeoffs between quality, diversity, and reward shaping.
-Moreover, this visual operation complements the programmatic APIs of \trinity while maintaining full compatibility with CLI procedures.
-We implement \trinitystudio with Singe-Spa framework \cite{singe-spa}.
-The modular architecture enables custom view development through JavaScript plugins and flexible extensions for general-purpose usage.
+This end-to-end visibility can be useful for debugging and iterating RFT strategies, and complements the programmatic APIs of \trinity while maintaining full compatibility with CLI procedures.